-OIFH’s sacred cause and calling engage us in interfaith as well as INTERPATH collaboration…something akin to interfaith with a wider reach.
-Interpath addresses these chasms that divide us by reaching out to individuals and groups within and outside the traditional circle of interfaith.
-All share in the sacred cause to contribute to a greater good and create bridges across long-standing chasms of separation.
+The Oregon Interfaith Hub is engaged in interfaith as well as INTERPATH collaboration…something akin to interfaith with a wider reach.
+Interpath means that we address the chasms that divide us by reaching out to individuals and groups within and outside the traditional circle of interfaith.
+We all share in the sacred cause to contribute to a greater good and create bridges across long-standing chasms of separation.

-Interpath projects promote the sacred cause of cultivating the awareness of the vital interconnectedness, interrelationship, and interdependence of all living things through collaborating with individuals and groups within as well as outside the traditional circle of interfaith.
-Engagement in these programs promotes personal and collective insight, compassion, and transformation.
+The Oregon Interfaith Hub promotes the sacred cause of cultivating the awareness of the vital interconnectedness, interrelationship, and interdependence of all living things.
+We engage in this cause because it promotes personal and collective insight, compassion, and transformation.
 Interpath participants may or may not be interested in the future of religion, but they feel a sacred calling to contribute to the well-being of others and our world.
 Examples would be:

 - Those who have moved beyond the secular/religious divide and are searching for the sacred in everyday life